Glossary of terms

 The next iteration of the internet.
 Web 3.0 (also known as ‘DWeb’ or ‘Web3’) is expected to store data via decentralised blockchain technology instead of owned servers in physical locations.
 Machine learning will deliver more adaptive applications.

 Find out more about decentralisation.

 The URL or digital address for a specific website or file.
 For example, our web address is esafety.gov.au

 A web browser is a software program found on all computers and most internet-connected devices that allows you to browse the internet and look up websites.
 Some popular web browsers include Internet Explorer, Google Chrome, Mozilla Firefox and Safari.

 A webcam is a camera attached to a computer that can transmit real-time still and video images using the internet.

-Wi-Fi is networking technology that uses radio waves to provide high-speed internet and network connections with no physical wired connection between sender and receiver.
+Wi-fi is networking technology that uses radio waves to provide high-speed internet and network connections with no physical wiring.

 A wiki is a website or database developed collaboratively by a community of users – the best known is the online encyclopedia Wikipedia.

 A good wiki includes references to reliable websites.
 However, users should be aware that because wikis are open to public editing, poor quality research, misinformation and propaganda can be added.